Skip to content

 Definition

 Lost in the middle is a documented failure pattern in which a language model retrieves and reasons over information most reliably when it sits near the beginning or end of a long input, and noticeably worse when the relevant fact is buried in the middle.
-The term comes from a 2023 study by Liu and colleagues that tested multi-document question answering and key-value retrieval, finding a characteristic U-shaped accuracy curve as the position of the answer moved through the context.
+The term comes from a 2023 study by Liu and colleagues that tested multi-document question answering and key-value retrieval while systematically moving the answer's position through the prompt.
+The result was a characteristic U-shaped accuracy curve: strong at the edges, sagging in the center — a finding that reshaped how practitioners think about long prompts.

 What the research showed